inspec/inspec/docs/resources.rst

        assignment_re: /^\s*([^:]*?)\s*:\s*(.*?)\s*$/,
        multiple_values: true
      }
-   describe parse_config_file(options) do
+   describe parse_config_file('path/to/file',  options) do
      its('setting') { should eq 1 }
    end

 assignment_re
 +++++++++++++++++++++++++++++++++++++++++++++++++++++
-Use ``assignment_re`` to test a key value using a regular expression:
+Use ``assignment_re`` to parse a key value using a regular expression:

 .. code-block:: ruby

    'key = value'

-may be tested using the following regular expression, which determines assignment from key to value:
+may be parsed using the following regular expression, which determines assignment from key to value:

 .. code-block:: ruby